 Once the application is complete, the selected references will receive an email providing instructions to upload their letters of recommendation.

 8. Submit a statement of purpose, resume, and answer any supplemental questions if asked.

-The statement of purpose explains why the applicant wants to pursue the MPP, and why the applicant would be a good candidate for the program.
-This document should be between 1-2 pages.
+The statement of purpose explains why the applicant wants to pursue the advanced degree and why the applicant would be a good candidate for the program.
+This document should be between 1-2 pages

 9. Enter awards and work experience.